google-code-export/ccc-gistemp/numpy/doc/2011-08-16/NumPy-Report.rst

     """obs: np.count_nonzero() does not have an axis keyword, hence the list comprehension there."""

+Just count is computed and saved in a variable, since it is the only one reused later.

 After this step the original code checks if *count* is less than *min_overlap*.
 There must be a minimum overlap of 20 months (this value is can be changed.)
 If this statement is true the code compute *bias* using only the points where